FINLAND TRAVEL GUIDE

 If you want to thank the ingenious Finnish for inventing the steam bath, among other great innovations, the best way to do so would be to visit and explore their scenic country.
-The Finnish is a welcoming, confident and cosmopolitan lot and you should feel right at home in the multi-lingual, multi-cultural aura of this country.
+The Finnish is a welcoming, confident, and cosmopolitan lot and you should feel right at home in the multi-lingual, multi-cultural aura of this country.

-Finland contains some of the most densely forested parts of the Scandinavian Peninsula – it's a land of lakes, woods and astounding Nordic beauty.
-In the northernmost part of the country, the Northern Lights can be seen in the winter and midnight sun in the summer.
+Finland contains some of the most densely forested parts of the Scandinavian Peninsula – it's a land of lakes, woods, and astounding Nordic beauty.
+In the northernmost part of the country, the Northern Lights can be seen in the winter and the midnight sun in the summer.
 Finns also claim the mythical mountain of Korvatunturi as the home of Santa Claus, and the booming tourist industry in Lapland caters to Santa fans.

 From the rugged terrain of Lapland to the idyllic landscapes of the Swedish influenced Aland Islands and into the metropolitan city of Helsinki, Finland is truly a land where nature reigns alongside high technology and 21st-century modernity.

 Capital: Helsinki (moved from Turku in 1812 and Vaasa in 1918)

 Language: Finnish 90.67% (official), Swedish 5.43% (official), small Sámi- and Russian-speaking minorities

 - 6 January, Epiphany